 FSRIO meets its congressional mandate through collecting, organizing and disseminating food safety research information via its Web site which features the Research Projects Database showcasing research activities funded by U.S. and International government agencies and other non-governmental organizations.

 The FSRIO is a collaborative project with USDA's Agricultural Research Service National Program 108: Food Safety.
 It is part of the Food Safety Information Center (FSIC) established at the NAL in 2003 to efficiently use library resources, develop stronger collaborations among the library's food safety programs.
 FSIC participates in a cooperative agreement with the University of Maryland's Nutrition and Food Science Department.
-It also partners with other agencies and organizations to develop, maintain and deliver a variety of information products.

 Key Information Products include: